 Besides, Mvurya assured investors that Kenya is swiftly moving towards digitizing all its services in the ministry.

-“Part of the government modernisation of its programmes is to ensure all services are done online.
+“Part of the government modernisation of its programmes is to ensure all services are online.
 Equally in the mining sector, we want to position the country to have our services to be done online so that investors can make applications and look at our mining information at the touch of the button of their phones.”

 The online service will be ready in the country by June this year.